Who should complete the training?

 - Sexual violence

 - Drug abuse and dependence

-At CMU, we understand that some of these issues can have a strong impact.
-For that reason, you will also have the option to "opt out" of the training.
-To opt out, please use the form located at the bottom of this site.
+At CMU, we understand some of these issues can be a strong impact, and, for that reason, you have the option to waive the training.
+To waive the training, please use the form located at the bottom of this webpage.